 Choice Support Case Study

-In October 2017 our Leeds based Moving & Handling of People expert Alan Reed provided our 3 Day Moving & Handling Instructor ('Train the Trainer') Course for Choice Support at their venue in Stockport.
-The course was attended by a number of experienced trainers and some new to moving and handling instruction.
-The 3 Day Course is designed to teach attendees with varying degrees of Care Industry experience the theory and practical skills they need to conduct their own in house training, with both competency and confidence.
+In October 2017 our Moving & Handling of People Expert Alan Reed provided our 3 Day Moving & Handling Instructor ('Train the Trainer') Course for Choice Support at their venue in Stockport.
+The Course was attended by a number of experienced Trainers and some new to moving and handling instruction.
+The 3 Day Course is designed to teach attendees with varying degrees of Care Industry experience the theory and practical skills they need to conduct their own in house Moving & Handling of People Training, with both competency and confidence.

 From a service user that needs minimal assistance to one that requires handing from one carer, two carers and equipment.
 Attendees are taught all of these techniques and transfers, and when to apply them.
-They can then be confident that they have a wide range of solutions at their disposal, be it in a day centre, a care home or the community.
-They can then adapt their in house practical skills courses accordingly.
+They can then be confident that they have a wide range of solutions at their disposal, be it in a Day Centre, a Care Home or the Community.
+They can then adapt their in house Practical Skills Courses accordingly.

 Moving a patient from lying down on their back to sitting is demonstrated in the photo above right.
 This is useful for when repositioning the person on an upturned armchair when waiting for a mobile hoist.
-Again as with all of our techniques and transfers, safety of both the service user and the carer are of the utmost importance.
+Again as with all of our techniques and transfers, safety of both the service user and the Carer are of the utmost importance.

 At the end of the 3rd day each attendee took our 20 minute formal Practical Assessment invigilated by Alan Reed, with each attendee reaching the required assessment competency standard.

-This was another successful course for Choice Support who started using us in 2015, and who continue to use us going forward.
+This was another successful Course for Choice Support who started using us in 2015, and who continue to use us going forward.

 4 Day Public Moving & Handling of People Instructor Assessor Course

-I wanted to let you know how impressed I was with the course.
+I wanted to let you know how impressed I was with the Course.
 Having had this type of training before my expectations were not high but this was so detailed and also hands on, with all potential scenarios covered.
-I feel confident that my future training will be enhanced by the learning I gained from this course.
+I feel confident that my future training will be enhanced by the learning I gained from this Course.
 With this in mind I am keen for my team to all attend your training in the near future and to have your company provide all our training including our CPD days going forward.